meleu/meleu/README.md

 Since 2016 I've been contributing with open source projects related to retrogaming.
 Notably [RetroAchievements](https://github.com/RetroAchievements), [RetroArch](https://github.com/libretro/RetroArch), and [RetroPie](https://retropie.org.uk/).

-While working on such projects I've been constantly improving my coding skills (HTML, CSS, JavaScript, PHP, C, bash, etc.) and soft skills (as I need to interact with people coming from many different nationalities).
+While working on such projects I've been constantly improving my coding skills (HTML, CSS, JavaScript, SQL, git, PHP, C, bash, etc.) and soft skills (as I need to interact with people coming from many different nationalities).
 I also produced a lot of [documentation](https://docs.retroachievements.org/).

 See also: https://meleu.dev/